 It is not necessary to do a “masters degree” in nutrition and diet, but it is important to learn that there are foods that take longer to be absorbed than others: whole and white grains, green or ripe fruit, food combinations, etc.

 It is also important to know that the inadvisable food such as candy, chocolate, sugary soft drinks, etc., it is even less advisable in our children.
 In particular, if there is not a good response to medication.

 Yet, use your brain!
 If your child is below 70 mg/dl (3,89 mmol/L) do not give him/her slow-absorption food, because hypoglycemia may worsen as food makes effect.

 7. DO NOT MOVE WHEN THE SUGAR IS DOWN!

 That is: no running, climbing, playing, swimming, walking, etc.

-Hypoglycemia may be recovered while resting.
-It may prevent the situation from getting worse as whatever you have administered (sugar, juice, glucose, glucagon…) starts its effect.
+The child may recover from hypoglycemia whilst in a state of rest.
+It may prevent the situation from getting worse as whatever you have administered (sugar, juice, glucose, glucagon…) starts to take effect.

 La Otra Cara de la Insulina reminds you that we are not doctors.

 If you have any doubts or questions about the treatment to follow,